-Some say that the music business is not like it was, but for some rock stars that are still rocking the stage and booking massive world tours, the music business is better than ever.
+Some say that the music business is not like it was, but for some rock stars, things remained the same.
+These rock stars are still rocking the stage and booking massive world tours.
+For them, the music business is better than ever.

 Who are the richest rock stars in the world?
 Check our top 30 richest rock stars list and find out.

 The music world of the 70s and 80s just wouldn’t be the same without a globally-popular band, Queens.
 This band took the world by the storm with its vivid stage performance and front singer, Freddie Mercury.
 Unfortunately, Freddie left this world too soon.
 At the time of his death, Freddie’s net worth was $60 million.

 A number of his assets include many artworks, real estate, catalog rights, royalties, etc. He left a considerable part of his fortune to his ex-fiancé and best friend Mary Austin, his boyfriend at the time, personal assistant, driver, and private chef.

 Kid Rock is a multi-talented artist.
 He sings, writes songs, and even appears as an actor from time to time.
 Although his career started slow, he had a breakthrough with the album’ Devil Without a Cause’.

 He had a tough time going through a divorce with Pamela Anderson.
 On September 21, 2018, he released his first ‘greatest hits’ album.
 So far, he shows no signs of retirement.